chaseruskin/legoHDL/ROADMAP.md

 - [ ] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles

+- [ ] prompts user to complete a workspace if chose not to use a profile

 - [ ] if no editor is specified on first bootup, prompt for one
 - [ ] if no name is specified on first bootup, prompt for one